 The Service Centers will only hold perishable deliveries for a reasonable period of time.
 If perishable deliveries are left at the desk for a period of time that could result in their spoilage, they will be discarded.
 As a reminder all residents receive notifications to their MSU email that their deliveries have arrived.
 It is expected that these items are retrieved.
 In the event we are forced to discard a perishable delivery, the resident will be given 24-hour notice electronically to their MSU email address before we are forced to discard.

 Unclaimed Packages

-Any package or U.S. mail that is unclaimed after 30 days will be returned to the sender.
+Any package or U.S. mail that is unclaimed after 7 days will be returned to the sender or sent to MSU Surplus Store.

 Forwarding